MariPeshko/MiniRT/README.md

 You can find them in `/rt_files` folder.

 Keywords in rt_file
-Feature: despite that fact that vectors must be in a range from 0 to 1, there is no need to set a normilized vector in config file.
-Our miniRT normilize all the vectors in a parsing part.

 * **A — ambient light**, intensity, and R,G,B colors
 * **C — camera**, position, direction, field of view (rotation is not available)